AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 Sometimes, you might need to check the performance of a given selector or a stylesheet.
 In order to do it without interacting with javascript directly, you can use a special `debug` style property.
 When `ExtendedCss` meets this property, it enables the debug mode either for a single selector or for all selectors, depending on the `debug` value.
 Open the browser console while on a web page to see the timing statistics for selector(s) that were applied there.
 Debugging mode displays the following stats for each of the debugged selectors:

-`array`: time that it took to apply the selector on the page, for each of the instances that it has been applied (in milliseconds)
+* `array` — time that it took to apply the selector on the page, for each of the instances that it has been applied (in milliseconds)
-`length`: total number of times that the selector has been applied on the page `mean`: mean time that it took to apply the selector on the page `stddev`: standard deviation
+* `length` — total number of times that the selector has been applied on the page
+* `mean` — mean time that it took to apply the selector on the page
+* `stddev` — standard deviation
-`squaredSum`: sum of squared deviations from the mean `sum`: total time it took to apply the selector on the page across all instances
+* `squaredSum`: sum of squared deviations from the mean
+* `sum` — total time it took to apply the selector on the page across all instances

-#### Examples
+**Examples**

-**Debugging a single selector**
+**Debugging a single selector:**

 When the value of the `debug` property is `true`, only information about this selector will be shown in the browser console.